ryanitsolutions/cf7-marketo-lite/readme.txt

 Contributors: ryanitsolutions
 Tags: cf7, contact form 7, form, marketo, mkto, email, contact, opt-in, newsletter, mailing list Requires at least: 4.7
-Tested up to: 4.9.4
+Tested up to: 5.0.3
-Stable tag: 1.4
+Stable tag: 1.6.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Marketo wordpress plugin extension allows you to capture and generate leads (Opt-In), Page and Post Tracking and push data into Marketo Lead Database connect using REST API.
+This extension allows you to capture and generate leads, tracking and push data into Marketo Lead Database using REST API.

 == Description ==

-Marketo wordpress plugin extension allows you to capture and generate leads (Opt-In), Page and Post Tracking and push data into Marketo Lead Database connect using REST API.
+This extension allows you to capture and generate leads, tracking and push data into Marketo Lead Database using REST API.

 = Marketo Lite Features =